Support functions for model extensions

 Communication between methods

-method generates information needed by emm_basis
+If the recover_data method generates information needed by emm_basis,

-that information may be incorporated by creating a "misc"
+that information may be incorporated by creating a "misc" attribute in the

 returned recovered data.
 That information is then passed as the misc

-argument when ref_grid
+argument when ref_grid calls emm_basis.

 Optional hooks